 a) send a letter of request to [email protected]

-b) BEA staff will verify at data base and will inform requesting party to:
+b) BEA staff will verify at the database and will inform requesting party to:

-i. send a self addressed envelope and P50.00 for the COR to:
+i. send a self addressed envelope and payment for the COR to:

 Mr. Abelardo B. Medes